It’s hard to forget your childhood when it’s captured on film. Even more so when that film is Richard Curtis classic Love Actually.

 Luckily, in the intervening years, the Londoner — the son of two actors — has managed to avoid the pitfalls of many child stars who get caught up in drink, drugs and bad behaviour.

-“I don’t think I’ve ever been afraid that fame or money, or free drugs would mess me up,” he says.
+“I don’t think I’ve ever been afraid that fame or money, or free drugs would mess me up,” he said.
 “I remember school friends or associates going off and having a warm bottle of vodka by the park and that was never me.”

 Instead, Sangster’s tastes were more refined.